qmtran/openstack-labs/lab-01/README.md

      * `vim packstack-answers.txt` or `nano packstack-answers.txt`

-       Find the below configuration options and replace them with the appropriate values
+       Find these configuration options and replace them with the appropriate values

        ```
        # Please replace x.x.x.x below with the controller public IP